gooch/sustainable_energy_without_the_hot_air/book.md

 ### Historical responsibility for climate impact

-If we assume that the climate has been damaged by human activity, andthat someone needs to fix it, who should pay?
-Some people say “thepolluter should pay.”
-The preceding pictures showed who’s doing thepolluting today.
-But it isn’t the *rate* of CO~2~ pollution that matters, it’sthe cumulative *total* emissions; much of the emitted carbon dioxide (aboutone third of it) will hang around in the atmosphere for at least 50 or 100years.
-If we accept the ethical idea that “the polluter should pay” thenwe should ask how big is each country’s historical footprint.
-The nextpicture shows each country’s cumulative emissions of CO~2~, expressed asan average emission rate over the period 1880–2004.
+If we assume that the climate has been damaged by human activity, and that someone needs to fix it, who should pay?
+Some people say “the polluter should pay.”
+The preceding pictures showed who’s doing the polluting today.
+But it isn’t the *rate* of CO~2~ pollution that matters, it’s the cumulative *total* emissions; much of the emitted carbon dioxide (about one third of it) will hang around in the atmosphere for at least 50 or 100 years.
+If we accept the ethical idea that “the polluter should pay” then we should ask how big is each country’s historical footprint.
+The next picture shows each country’s cumulative emissions of CO~2~, expressed as an average emission rate over the period 1880–2004.

 ![Average pollution rate](figure12.png)

 Congratulations, Britain!
-The UK has made it onto the winners’ podium.We may be only an average European country today, but in the table ofhistorical emitters, per capita, we are second only to the USA.
+The UK has made it onto the winners’ podium.
+We may be only an average European country today, but in the table of historical emitters, per capita, we are second only to the USA.

 OK, that’s enough ethics.
-What do scientists reckon needs to be done,to avoid a risk of giving the earth a 2°C temperature rise (2°C being therise above which they predict lots of bad consequences)?
-The consensusis clear.
-We need to get off our fossil fuel habit, and we need to do sofast.
-Some countries, including Britain, have committed to at least a 60%reduction in greenhouse-gas emissions by 2050, but it must be emphasizedthat 60% cuts, radical though they are, are unlikely to cut the mustard.
-Ifthe world’s emissions were gradually reduced by 60% by 2050, climate sci-

-entists reckon it’s more likely than not that global temperatures will riseby more than 2°C. The sort of cuts we need to aim for are shown in fig-ure 1.8.
-This figure shows two possibly-safe emissions scenarios presentedby Baer and Mastrandrea (2006) in a report from the Institute for Pub-lic Policy Research.
-The lower curve assumes that a decline in emissionsstarted in 2007, with total global emissions falling at roughly 5% per year.The upper curve assumes a brief delay in the start of the decline, and a 4%drop per year in global emissions.
-Both scenarios are believed to offer amodest chance of avoiding a 2°C temperature rise above the pre-industriallevel.
-In the lower scenario, the chance that the temperature rise will *ex-**ceed* 2°C is estimated to be 9–26%.
-In the upper scenario, the chance ofexceeding 2°C is estimated to be 16–43%.
-These possibly-safe emissionstrajectories, by the way, involve significantly sharper reductions in emis-sions than any of the scenarios presented by the Intergovernmental Panelon Climate Change (IPCC), or by the Stern Review (2007).
+What do scientists reckon needs to be done,to avoid a risk of giving the earth a 2°C temperature rise (2°C being the rise above which they predict lots of bad consequences)?
+The consensus is clear.
+We need to get off our fossil fuel habit, and we need to do so fast.
+Some countries, including Britain, have committed to at least a 60% reduction in greenhouse-gas emissions by 2050, but it must be emphasized that 60% cuts, radical though they are, are unlikely to cut the mustard.
+If the world’s emissions were gradually reduced by 60% by 2050, climate scientists reckon it’s more likely than not that global temperatures will rise by more than 2°C. The sort of cuts we need to aim for are shown in figure 1.8.
+This figure shows two possibly-safe emissions scenarios presented by Baer and Mastrandrea (2006) in a report from the Institute for Public Policy Research.
+The lower curve assumes that a decline in emissions started in 2007, with total global emissions falling at roughly 5% per year.The upper curve assumes a brief delay in the start of the decline, and a 4%drop per year in global emissions.
+Both scenarios are believed to offer a modest chance of avoiding a 2°C temperature rise above the pre-industrial level.
+In the lower scenario, the chance that the temperature rise will *exceed* 2°C is estimated to be 9–26%.
+In the upper scenario, the chance of exceeding 2°C is estimated to be 16–43%.
+These possibly-safe emissions trajectories, by the way, involve significantly sharper reductions in emissions than any of the scenarios presented by the Intergovernmental Panelon Climate Change (IPCC), or by the Stern Review (2007).

-These possibly-safe trajectories require global emissions to fall by 70%or 85% by 2050.
+These possibly-safe trajectories require global emissions to fall by 70% or 85% by 2050.
 What would this mean for a country like Britain?
-Ifwe subscribe to the idea of “contraction and convergence,” which meansthat all countries aim eventually to have equal per-capita emissions, thenBritain needs to aim for cuts greater than 85%: it should get down from itscurrent 11 tons of CO~2~e per year per person to roughly 1 ton per year per
+If we subscribe to the idea of “contraction and convergence,” which means that all countries aim eventually to have equal per-capita emissions, then Britain needs to aim for cuts greater than 85%: it should get down from its current 11 tons of CO~2~e per year per person to roughly 1 ton per year per person by 2050.
+This is such a deep cut, I suggest the best way to think about it is *no more fossil fuels.*

 ![World greenhouse gas emissions](figure8.png)

 ![Global emissions scenarios](figure17.png)

 Figure 1.8.
-Global emissions for twoscenarios considered by Baer andMastrandrea, expressed in tons ofCO~2~ per year per person, using aworld population of six billion.
-Bothscenarios are believed to offer amodest chance of avoiding a 2°Ctemperature rise above thepre-industrial level.
+Global emissions for two scenarios considered by Baer and Mastrandrea, expressed in tons of CO~2~ per year per person, using a world population of six billion.
+Both scenarios are believed to offer a modest chance of avoiding a 2°C temperature rise above the pre-industrial level.

 Figure 1.9.
 Breakdown of worldgreenhouse-gas emissions (2000) bycause and by gas.
 “Energy” includespower stations, industrial